alardo/PCQuest/README.md

-- A game.
-Hopefully fun one...
+- 🎮 A game: Hopefully fun one.
-- A kind of a misery it's locked inside a old computer machine.
-All you need to do is to find it, if you really want to.
+- 🛸 A kind of a misery it's locked inside a old computer machine.
+All you need to do is to find it, if you really want to...
+- 👨‍💻 Still in development.
-- by Alardo96
+- 👨 Hand-coded by @alardo.